 All that being said, there are ways to legally gain access to your ex’s e-mail and social media accounts.
 If your spouse provides you with copies of his/her emails or discloses those emails to other people then those emails may be used against them in court.
 During a lawsuit you may request discovery from the other side meaning they have to turn over copies of documents, e-mails, social media postings, etc. that are relevant to the case.
 If you obtain messages as part of the court process then it is not illegal and you may be able to use it in court.
 You may also be able to obtain access to such accounts by issuing a subpoena to the company responsible for maintaining those records.
-Again, as long as you are requesting access to messages through the court process versus secretly trying to break into someone’s account you should stay out of trouble.
+It Again, as long as you are requesting access to messages through the court process versus secretly trying to break into someone’s account you should stay out of trouble.
 (Note: there are some exceptions to the kinds of records you can request.
-For example, you cannot request e-mails between the other party and their lawyer except in rare situations.
+For example, you generally cannot request e-mails between the other party and their lawyer except in rare situations.
 You also cannot request messages that are irrelevant to the case.).

 Electronic discovery can be a complicated area of the law.
 It is vital to have a smart, experienced attorney on your side to get you the information you need to win.
 It is also vital to have an experienced attorney making sure the other side is not snooping through your private accounts and hold them accountable if they try to do so.
 Give the team at Wiser and Wiser Family Law a call today at 855-254-2600.